noahitall/PimGarden/README.md

 ## App Structure

 - **Home Screen**: Displays a grid of entity cards with minimalist design featuring larger photos and names in either full or compact view mode.
 Pull down to reveal a search bar for finding entities by name, phone, or email.
 Sort and filter entities using the top menu.
+Optionally shows upcoming birthdays.
 - **Entity Detail Screen**: Shows detailed information about an entity, including a chronological log of interactions with pagination support.
 Tap on the entity's photo to take a new picture, select from the photo library, or record an interaction.
+Allows setting birthday and configuring reminders.
 - **Edit Entity Screen**: Create or edit entity information with consistent type selection UI.
 Create and manage custom interaction types.
 - **Contact Import Screen**: Import contacts from your device
 - **Group Member Screen**: Manage group memberships by adding or removing members
 - **Settings Screen**: Configure application settings including interaction scoring preferences
+- **Notification Manager Screen**: Manage notification settings and preferences for birthday reminders

 ## Data Model

 The app manages three types of entities:

-1. **Persons**: Imported from contacts or manually created
+1. **Persons**: Imported from contacts or manually created, can include birthday information
 2. **Groups**: Collections of persons and topics with tracked membership
 3. **Topics**: Subjects or themes that can be associated with entities